 The miracle teaches you that you have chosen guiltlessness, freedom and joy.
 It is not a cause, but an effect.
 It is the natural result of choosing right, attesting to your happiness that comes from choosing to be free of guilt (T-14.III.5:1-3).

 “Choosing right” in this instance relates only to what is going on inside of us – at the level of thought, and the levels that are beyond thought.
 “Levels” is a misleading term, because it suggests both a physical space (in “here” and out “there) and a linear progression from conflict to peace.
-But if we give attention to thought, we will see that there is a great deal beyond the egoic chatter that seems to define and contain us.
+But if we give attention to thought, we will see that there is a great deal beyond the egoic chatter that seems to define and contain and restrict us.
 And that “beyondness” – somewhat like descriptions of the material universe – is forever expanding.
 Its limits are literally incomprehensible.
-You cannot reach the end of within.
+We cannot reach the end of what is within.

 “Thought” in this case does not mean ideas or what can be rendered in language: that is the surface, that is the shallows.
 We can’t think our way to what A Course in Miracles calls the thoughts we think with God (W-pI.51.4:4).
-As Tara Singh pointed out in Nothing Real Can Be Threatened, God’s love is a “state superior to thought.”
+As Tara Singh pointed out in Nothing Real Can Be Threatened, God’s love is “a state superior to thought.”

 There is no peace or love at the thought level.
 Thought merely projects the outer world of unreality and lives in that abstraction (164).